ology/techn.ology.net/blog/2020/12/27/no-1-hits-entry-longevity/index.markdown

         my $r = quotemeta('\\r');
         my $t = quotemeta('\\t');

-Here is the part of the loop that sanitizes the data by row, so that we cave clean data with which to work:
+Here is the part of the loop that sanitizes the data by row, so that we have clean data with which to work:

         my @lines;
         for my $d (@data) {